-Similar to how Mo Yan describes the Northeast Gaomi, Shandong---- “the author’s hometown-turned-fictional locale” (Fu Binbing, 2005: 85): “easily the most beautiful and most repulsive, most unusual and most common, most sacred and most corrupt, most heroic and most bastardly, hardest-drinking and hardest-loving place in the world” (Mo Yan, 1993: 4), the protagonists in Mo Yan’s Big Breasts and Wide Hips are paradoxid with both “good” and “bad” aspects, since he chose not to write heroes but common people, particularly poorly educated ones, blurring the boundary between good and evil.
-Even the “bad” aspects of one are not necessary to be determined by the essence of his/her humanity, but may be out of unconsciousness or “things will develop in the opposite direction when they become extreme”.
-As to the Mother, who was illiterate and an orphan without parents’ rational guidance and protection, it was hard for her to figure out to what extent the maternal love was rational for the development of the children’s own personality and consciousness.

-From the perspective of unconscious female instinct, the Mother’s maternal love is manifested in indulgencing the son’s breast fetish, but from the perspective of social consciousness, she was deeply influenced by the feudal patriarchal ideology of her time, being full of persistence and desire to give birth to a son and then getting obsessed with the belief that the male heir was the center of the family.
-“Only the birth of the son brings her the sense of fulfillment that in traditional China befits a deserving mother” (Lupke, 2012: 71).
+Similarly, Mo Yan describes northeast Gaomi, Shandong “the author’s hometown turned fictional locale” (Fu Binbing, 2005: 85) as “easily the most beautiful and most repulsive, most unusual and most common, most sacred and most corrupt, most heroic and most bastardly, hardest drinking and hardest loving place in the world” (1993: 4).
+The characters in Big breasts and wide hips are paradoxical, with both good and bad sides, since Mo Yan chooses to create not heroes but ordinary people, mainly poorly educated ones, and blurs the boundary between good and evil.
+Even the bad aspects of a character are not necessarily determined by their human essence, but may be due to a lack of awareness or due to the way “things will develop in the opposite direction when they become extreme.”
+It is hard for the mother, Lu, an illiterate orphan bereft of parental guidance and protection, to figure out to what extent maternal love helps children develop their own personalities and awareness.
+The unconscious female instincts evinced in her maternal indulgence of her son’s breast fetish are also socially reinforced by feudal patriarchal ideology of her time.
+As Lupke says: “Only the birth of the son brings her the sense of fulfillment that in traditional China befits a deserving mother” (2012: 71).

-As a brave mother who dared to violate ethics and morality to have affaires with different men to conceive children so to save her own life, Shangguan Lu lacked the consciousness to challenge the feudal ideology of male and female hierarchies.
-Without the consideration of the role of a real man play is to support the family, to contribute to the society and to protect the vulnerable group when he is needed, the Mother blindly devote herself to satisfy the son but never cut off the umbilical cord that connects her with the son, breaking free from the omnipresent cover.
-Without realizing the differentiation of self-consciousness, the narrator and other male figures like the father and son of Shangguan family, Big Paw Yu failed to achieve an independent state of individual existence, never formed their independent personality, nor acquired masculinity.
-They were like to have been castrated, unable to take on the responsibilities of being a husband, a father, or even a son.
+As a brave mother who defies morality to have affairs with different men to conceive children and so to save her own life, Lu nonetheless lacks the ability to consciously challenge this feudal patriarchy.
+She blindly devotes herself to the needs of her son without considering the role man should play in supporting the family, protecting the vulnerable, and contributing to society.
+The narrator and other male members of Shangguan family failed to achieve their independence of personality or masculinity.
+It is as if they have been castrated and are unable to take on the responsibilities of being a husband, father, or even son.